appsmithorg/appsmith-docs/setting-up-appsmith/aws-ami.md

 - Go to your EC2 instances dashboard on AWS
 - Select the instance
 - From the “Actions” drop-down menu, select the “Get System Log” menu item.

 ![Select System Log](../.gitbook/assets/aws-select-system-log.png)

 - Review the system log until you find the application password.
-You will also find the default username.
+You will also find the default username printed in the logs.

 ![View System log](../.gitbook/assets/aws-system-log.png)